1fatgmc/HandCab/README.md

 Normally the pot values are set in config_buttons.h.
 You can get the appropriate values using the **Read_Pot_Values** sketch.

-We have found that occasioanlly (for reasons we don't understand) the values can 'dift'.
+We have found that occasionally (for reasons we don't understand) the values can 'drift'.
 If that happens you will notice that you may not be able to get into the lower or higher brake or reverser positions, or the Throttle notch is not the one you expect.

-You can use the following feature to temporarily recalibrate the pots and, if you wish, to store the values to non-volatile memory so they will be automatically restored at startup.
+You can use the following feature to temporarily recalibrate the pots and, if you wish, to store the values to non-volatile memory so they will be automatically restored at start-up.

 #### To Temporarily Change the Brake values.